 The history of the tiara goes back more than a century, to the early 1890s, when royal wedding excitement in Britain was suddenly mixed with tragedy.
 Princess Mary of Teck, the daughter of one of Queen Victoria’s cousins, was engaged to marry the future king, Prince Albert Victor, Duke of Clarence and Avondale in December 1891.
 But he suddenly died of influenza only a few weeks after the engagement was officially announced.
-Mary (called “May” in her family) was left without a groom, and the country had a new future monarch —the Duke of Clarence’s younger brother, Prince George, Duke of York.
+Mary (called “May” in her family) was left without a groom, and the royal family had a new heir to the heir—the Duke of Clarence’s younger brother, Prince George, Duke of York.

-George had been in love with one of his cousins, Princess Marie of Edinburgh, but she’d turned him down in favor of the Crown Prince of Romania.
-Now, in the spring of 1893, George did what many of his future subjects had long expected: he proposed to his late brother’s fiancee.
+Prince George had been in love with one of his cousins, Princess Marie of Edinburgh, but she’d turned him down in favor of the Crown Prince of Romania.
+In the spring of 1893, though, George did what many of his future subjects had long expected: he proposed to his late brother’s fiancée.
 May accepted, and the pair were married at the Chapel Royal in St. James’s Palace on July 6, 1893.

 Among May’s glittering hoard of wedding presents was the Girls of Great Britain and Ireland Tiara.
-The tiara takes its name from the committee of women, led by Lady Eva Greville, who raised money for its creation.
-They purchased the tiara, which features festoon and fleur-de-lis designs, from Garrard in June 1893.
-The tiara was made of diamonds set in silver and gold, and the original 1893 version was topped by fourteen pearls.
+The tiara takes its name from the committee of young women, led by Lady Eva Greville, who raised money for its creation via subscription.
+They purchased the tiara from Garrard in June 1893.
+The tiara, which features festoon and fleur-de-lis designs, was made of diamonds set in silver and gold, and the original 1893 version was topped by fourteen pearls.
 Inside the custom mahogany box provided by the jeweler, a second frame was also supplied, which allowed the tiara to be worn as a coronet.
 Even better, it could also be taken off a frame entirely and worn as a necklace.

-Although May didn’t wear the tiara on her wedding day—she wisely chose to wear the diamond fringe presented to her by the groom’s grandmother, Queen Victoria—the tiara quickly became one of her favorite pieces.
-She wore it on its coronet frame at the famous Devonshire House Ball in 1897.
-When George ascended to the throne in 1910, the new Queen Mary wore the tiara when, as Princess of Wales, she attended the coronation of her father-in-law, King Edward VII, in 1902.
+Although the new Duchess of York didn’t wear the tiara on her wedding day—she wisely chose to wear the diamond fringe presented to her by the groom’s grandmother, Queen Victoria—the tiara quickly became one of her favorite pieces.
+May wore it on its coronet frame at the famous Devonshire House Ball in 1897.
+She also wore the tiara when, as Princess of Wales, she attended the coronation of her father-in-law, King Edward VII, in 1902.

-When Princess Elizabeth, Mary’s granddaughter, married Prince Philip in November 1947, Mary decided to make the tiara one of Elizabeth’s wedding gifts.
-She presented her with both the tiara and its base (still separated as two distinct jewels and described as “a hair band” by the Illustrated London News caption), and both went on display at St. James’s Palace in London with the rest of Elizabeth’s bejeweled wedding presents.
+When Princess Elizabeth, Queen Mary’s granddaughter, married Prince Philip in November 1947, Mary decided to make the tiara one of Elizabeth’s wedding gifts.
+She presented her with both the tiara and its bandeau base (still separated as two distinct jewels and described as “a hair band” by the Illustrated London News caption), and both went on display at St. James’s Palace in London with the rest of Elizabeth’s bejeweled wedding presents.

-In recognition of the gift, Elizabeth still reportedly calls the diadem “Granny’s Tiara.”
+In recognition of the gift, Elizabeth reportedly called the diadem “Granny’s Tiara.”
 It quickly became a central part of her jewelry wardrobe, first as a princess, and then as Queen Elizabeth II.
-She even wore the tiara in Edinburgh during one of her first public appearances after the funeral of her father, King George VI.
-Above, she wears the tiara in a portrait taken on her 25th birthday in 1951.
+Above, she wears the tiara in an early portrait.

 In the late 1960s, the bandeau base of the tiara was finally reunited with the rest of the sparkler, bringing the piece back to a more magnificent height.
 You’ll note the more imposing complete size of the tiara in the photograph above, taken in Singapore in 1989.
 The Queen has worn the tiara in that more complete form ever since, pairing it with virtually all of the other gala jewels from her collection, including her rubies, the emeralds from the Delhi Durbar Parure, the Brazilian Aquamarines, and even the Kent Amethysts.
-Above, she pairs the tiara with the Godman Necklace during the 1984 French state visit to Britain.

-In the twilight years of her reign, the tiara has become one of the only diadems that the Queen regularly wears.
-She has chosen it for several important recent occasions, including the landmark state visit to Ireland in 2011 (pictured above) and the commemoration of the 70th anniversary of D-Day in 2014.
+In the twilight years of her reign, the tiara became one of the only diadems that Elizabeth regularly wore.
+She chose it for several important recent occasions, including the landmark state visit to Ireland in 2011 and the commemoration of the 70th anniversary of D-Day in 2014.

-The tiara’s classic design will surely make it a favorite of royal ladies in the future as well, but it’s somehow difficult to imagine anyone else wearing the Queen’s signature tiara.
-The diadem may still be “Granny’s Tiara” to Elizabeth, but she has undoubtedly made it her own.
+The tiara’s classic design will surely make it a favorite of royal ladies far into the future, but for years, it was difficult to imagine anyone else wearing the Queen’s signature tiara.
+The diadem was always “Granny’s Tiara” to Elizabeth, but she undoubtedly made it her own.